ChristianH1984/multi_agent_ddpg/README.md

-# Collaboration and Competition: Multi Actor Deep Deterministic Policy Gradient
+# Collaboration and Competition: Multi Agent Deep Deterministic Policy Gradient

 The repository provides an implementation of a Multi Agent Deep Deterministic Policy Gradient algorithm to solve the unity Tennis problem.